playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 }
 ```

-Here, we're making sure to use an arrow function for `resizeHandler` in order to make sure that `removeEventListener` works as-expected.
+Here, we're making sure to use an arrow function for `resizeHandler` in order to make sure that `removeEventListener` works as expected.

 To learn more about _why_ that is, [read this article I wrote about this topic](https://unicorn-utterances.com/posts/javascript-bind-usage).